CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 once you do and shifting from mongo to an SQL database once you're deep into a project is tricky.

-#### EXERCISE 1B: INSTALLING SQLITE ON YOUR LAPTOP AND CREATING YOUR FIRST DATABASE
+#### EXERCISE 1B: INSTALLING POSTGRES ON YOUR LAPTOP AND CREATING YOUR FIRST DATABASE

 The RDBMS we are going to teach you is called "postgresql" (pronounced postgres-q-l) or "postgres".
 It's one of the most popular free, open source databases and if you end